the Baltics, fairytale old town, family friendly, couch surfing, Eastern Europe

 George informs us we are the first Canadians he has ever met.
 The weight of it all, being representative of the entire country, trying our best to make a positive impression pretty much made us tongue tied after that.

 Every once in awhile he stops and we all get out and admire the impressive architecture.
 What do you know on the street we run into some universtiy students from Turkey that we had met the day before.
 We said hi and carried on with George.
-He even took us into a fancy cafe, (just for a look) very well preserved and I took some nice pictures.
+He took us into an art nouvequ cafe, (just for a look) very well preserved and I took some nice pictures.
 It started to pour rain and George drove us to the Old Town and dropped us off at MacDonalds.
-Jeff says Let's never do that again.
+Jeff says: Let's never do that again.
 WHAT WERE WE THINKiNG.
 Well for one thing I was really counting on there being nice people once I got into the back seat of the van.
-I tried to remember what I had read one time about getting out of a moving vehicle, but then what about my kid in the front seat, Oh well, I couldn't remember, so I would not have to face the dilemma of saving my own skin or sticking it out for the sake of my child.
+I tried to remember what I had read one time about getting out of a moving vehicle, but then what about my kid in the front seat.
+Was it open the door and roll out - do this when the car is moving slowly, what was it.
+Oh well, I couldn't remember, so I would not have to face the dilemma of saving my own skin or sticking it out for the sake of my child.

 After we dried off we walked around and having made a booking at another hostel took our packs over there and went back to the old town.
 This hostel, Funky Hostel, was a bit of a hike again and was located up a long stairway.
 I was practically having heart failure when we got to the top and was definitely overheated with a long sleeve sweater, fleece and my jacket, the sweat was running down my back and no wonder as when we came back the second time I counted the stairs, one hundred and nine.